amihajlovski/formula-champions/README.md

 ## Styling

-For the styling I'm using SCSS in combination with Material.
+For the styling I'm using SCSS in combination with Angular Material.
 The material library is used mostly for showing the cards, buttons and icons in the application.

+## Backend
+The application uses the Ergast API which can be found here https://ergast.com/mrd/